Report Trump counselled Cohen to lie to Congress rekindles impeachment cries

 “As a counterintelligence concern of the greatest magnitude, and given that these alleged efforts were intended to interfere with our investigation, our committee is determined to get to the bottom of this and follow the evidence wherever it may lead.”

+Later Friday, the special counsel’s office issued a rare statement denying elements of the story, saying BuzzFeed’s “description of specific statements to the special counsel’s office and characterization of documents and testimony obtained by this office, regarding Michael Cohen’s congressional testimony, are not accurate.”

+Editor-in-chief Ben Smith told CNN that BuzzFeed News stands by its story, and he urged Mueller’s office to provide more specifics about what precisely they are disputing.

-Democrat Sen. Chris Murphy, perhaps nervous about attorney-general nominee William Barr’s committee testimony earlier this week that hinted the full contents of Mueller’s long-awaited report might not be made public, suggested the matter is now more urgent than ever.
+Democrat Sen. Chris Murphy, perhaps nervous about attorney-general nominee William Barr’s committee testimony earlier this week that hinted the full contents of Mueller’s long-awaited report might not be made public, suggested the story makes matters more urgent than ever.

 “If Mueller does have multiple sources confirming Trump directed Cohen to lie to Congress, then we need to know this ASAP,” he tweeted.
 “Mueller shouldn’t end his inquiry, but it’s about time for him to show Congress his cards before it’s too late for us to act.”